Danilo Restivo: Immigration hearing

 In April 2014, Restivo appeared at a special immigration court in Bradford, West Yorkshire, after then Home Secretary Theresa May issued an order for him to be deported to Italy.
 Restivo challenged the order, claiming that he was entitled to remain in the United Kingdom, as well as stating that it would be unfair for him to be sent to Italy, as he would not be able to see his wife.
 Despite at the time being in prison in Yorkshire, over 320 km (200 mi) away, Restivo stated that he needed to be near to his wife, who had arthritis.
 As of 2014, Restivo's wife Fiamma was reportedly still living in the house she shared with Restivo.
 This was later confirmed in 2021, when she left the house while a BBC reporter filming a documentary was outside the address.
 The reporter added that she had stayed with Restivo despite his convictions.
 The Home Office dismissed Restivo's claim as an "exaggeration", after he stated that he would not be able to speak or even write to his wife due to how strict Italian courts were.

 Cost of keeping Restivo in United Kingdom prison

-It was calculated that the British taxpayer would face the cost of £2 million if Restivo is kept in a United Kingdom prison for the duration of his 40-year sentence.
+The Bournemouth Daily Echo reported in 2014 that the British taxpayer would face the cost of £2 million if Restivo is kept in a United Kingdom prison for the duration of his 40-year sentence.